caspiankeyes/AISecForge-arXiv-Publication/README.md

 4. **Support Risk-Based Governance**: Provide quantifiable security metrics that directly inform risk management decisions.

-As AI systems become increasingly critical infrastructure, the adoption of standardized security frameworks like LLMSecForge transitions from a competitive advantage to a fundamental operational necessity.
+As AI systems become increasingly critical infrastructure, the adoption of standardized security frameworks like AISecForge transitions from a competitive advantage to a fundamental operational necessity.
 Organizations implementing this framework position themselves not only for regulatory compliance but for leadership in the evolving AI security landscape.

 ## 4. Advanced Red Team Methodologies (Continued)